izivkov/DynamicResourceTranslator/README.md

 It then uses a Google translation service to translate the strings based on the language set in the phone's settings.
 Translated values are stored in [local storage](https://developer.android.com/training/data-storage) for reuse and better performance.

-To avoid blocking the UI thread, translations update the persistent cache in the background, and the UI will update later as the screen us refreshed.
-If you would like to wait for the translation to complete before updating the UI, you can use `getStringBlocking()` and `stringResourceBlocking()` functions, but beware that your UI may block the for some time the first time the screen is loaded.
+To avoid blocking the UI thread, translated strings are stored in the persistent cache in the background, and the UI will update later when the screen is refreshed.
+If you prefer to see the UI update immediately after translation, you can use `getStringBlocking()` and `stringResourceBlocking()` functions, but beware that your UI may block the for some time the first time the screen is loaded.

 ## Prerequisites